makevoid/paperbank-pocket/Readme.md

 # Paperbank Pocket

+BIP38 branch - TODO: put in master branch

+TODO: left to do:

+ADD a bip38 option that:

+- clears the screen (so you don't use / print the current qr codes)
+- let you choose a password (instead of an hardcoded one)
+- generates QR (bip38 has a progress api, use it maybe)
+- profit! :p

 ### Paper wallets / keychains using a Pocket Photo printer

 Now that Pocket Photo printers have become cheaper I decided to build a Paperbank-like Wallet / Keychain Generator using bitcore-lib and the qrcode library.